CSC207-UofT/course-project-git-good-207/phase1/CRC_Cards.md

 Class Name: Recipe
 Parent Class: N/A
 Responsibilities: stores a recipe id, list of steps, a list of ingredients, and the title of the recipe.
-Basic functions like deleteStep.
+Get basic recipe info.
 Collaborators: User, Post, Ingredient, CountableIngredient, MeasurableIngredient

 Class Name: Ingredient